As fleets invest in making a transition to electric vehicles (EVs), they should include EV driver training as

 while investing in training could help fleets and drivers better manage risk.

-That’s the message Tony Vinciguerra, Chief Operating Officer at Driving Dynamics, will share at the upcoming NAFA 2022 Institute and Expo in Columbus, Ohio.
-The event is scheduled for April 25-27.
+That’s the message Tony Vinciguerra, Chief Operating Officer at Driving Dynamics, shared at the upcoming NAFA 2022 Institute and Expo in Columbus, Ohio.
+The event is ran from April 25-27, 2022.

-Vinciguerra will point out that while fleets have already started executing an EV transition strategy, many have a “I’m sure they’ll figure it out” approach to EV driver training.
+Vinciguerra pointed out that while fleets have already started executing an EV transition strategy, many have a “I’m sure they’ll figure it out” approach to EV driver training.
 This is especially important when considering advances in EV vehicle technology and function.

 He advises that fleets invest in training even as their EV transition plans accelerate.
 Not taking this approach, Vinciguerra said, will leave a fleet’s strategy “out of balance.”
 That can lead to higher costs, poorer risk management and an increased chance of crash-related injuries.